 There are a few notable differences between C7 Christmas Light Bulbs and C9 bulbs that you should understand when deciding which one would work best for your intended Holiday lighting application.
 Here are a few to keep in mind.

 C7 bulbs are the smaller than C9s.
 The have an E12 candelabra base, the same size as a night light bulb.
 They are around 1 1/2 inches long and generally use 5 watt bulbs for incandescent bulbs.
+Although that wattage can deviate on most of our clients I use 4 watt C7 bulbs.
+There are also newer brighter C7 options on the market that are 7 watt incandescent bulbs.
 These are used for outlining roofs, stringing on pergolas and outlining driveways.

 Both C7s and C9s come as incandescent option and will get hot with use.
-For this reason, it is recommended to keep them away from flammable decorations and especially trees, keep in mind these bulbs should never be used on trees as they are a fire hazard.
-On most applications these lights have a socket with fuses.
-These sockets usually do not allow for more than 700 watts of power per line.
-It is possible to remove the fused socket and get more lights on one strand but this is dangerous unless you know the power capacity of your light stringer.
+For this reason, it is recommended to keep them away from flammable decorations and especially trees.
+Keep in mind these bulbs should never be used on trees as they are a fire hazard.
+For most applications C7 & C9 lights are screwed into a socket and that socket is attached to a stringer line that has multiple sockets.
+For most United States applications the stringers are required to have a fuse in the male plug end of the line.
+These fuses usually do not allow for more than 700 watts of power per connected line.
+It is possible to remove the fused socket and get more lights on one strand but this is dangerous unless you know the true power capacity of the copper line.

 If you wish to use either variety in animated light shows, be sure to opt for dimmable bulbs.
 The LED varieties also have a wider variety of effects and finishes than their incandescent counterparts.
 The LED versions of the C7 & C9 strings utilize approximately 1/10th of the wattage of the incandescent versions.
 So you can usually utilize about 10 times as many bulbs on one run of LED's vs incandescent options.